timothyylim/victorious_secret/log.md

    The next 2 weeks, the 10 lectures on the battlecode websites

-   Path-finding algorithms - A* search, Dijkstra
+   Path-finding algorithms - A* search, Dijkstra, "bug nav"

    AI planning - SATPlan, GRAPLAN, POP